A shower filter protects you from exposure to chemicals that may be more harmful in the shower than in drinking water. Here’s what you need to know.

 I’ve worked hard to get harmful chemicals out of my home — why would I want to send them into the air every time someone showers?
 I’m thrilled with this new weapon against the onslaught of industrial chemicals and will be getting additional shower filters for our other bathrooms.

 If you want to slow the flow and save water, that’s a simple fix.
 (Just put a note in with your order and they’ll send a restrictor free of charge.)
 If you have a better shower control than I have, you can also just let through as much or as little water as you like.
-If we replace our showers, I’ll be looking for smarter controls.
+If we replace our shower controls, I’ll be looking for smarter ones.

 Even with this lower pressure, presumably because of the nasties being removed from the water, I noticed that my skin was getting clean more easily.
 My soap removes oil from my skin far more readily than it did before I installed the shower filter.
 If you have dry skin, you may want to switch to a more gentle cleanser.